tgwolle/SaveIt/README.md

 #SaveIt

 SaveIt is a Chrome extension that allows you to save items from websites and view them all in one place.
-With Wishlist, you can easily scroll through your saved items and categorize them for better organization.
+With SaveIt, you can easily scroll through your saved items and categorize them for better organization.

 ## Features